PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

   - Delete (delete the feature)
 ## Multishop

- - OR Customized value (blank tab for custom value that is not added)
  - Trash can button at the very right side for deleting the feature